Pak Se-ri: Career

 In 2007, she won the Jamie Farr Owens Corning Classic for the fifth time, making her the fourth player in LPGA history to win the same tournament five or more times (Annika Sörenstam accomplished this feat at two tournaments).

 Perhaps the greatest tribute to her career to date came in a column by Golf World writer Eric Adelson in 2008, who called Pak "a pioneer... who changed the face of golf even more than Tiger Woods."
-When Pak came to the LPGA in 1998, she was the only Korean player.
-Ten years later, she was one of 45 Koreans on tour, and the single largest source of revenue for the LPGA was the sale of TV rights in South Korea.
+When Pak came to the LPGA in 1998, she was the only South Korean player.
+Ten years later, she was one of 45 South Koreans on tour, and the single largest source of revenue for the LPGA was the sale of TV rights in South Korea.

 Pak was the only South Korean on the LPGA Tour in the year 1998.
-Her spectacular triumph at the 1998 U.S. Women's Open encouraged many Korean women to take up golf as a sport.
+Her spectacular triumph at the 1998 U.S. Women's Open encouraged many South Korean women to take up golf as a sport.
 She is regarded as a leader of the game in her home country and has also inspired the new generations of LPGA players Na Yeon Choi and Inbee Park who have followed her footsteps at the LPGA level.
 A statue of her now stands outside Gongju's stadium.
 This statue commemorates her signature moment: a successful shot from a water hazard to remain tied for first place in the 1998 U.S. Women's Open; this allowed her to force a sudden death playoff which she then won with "a tremendous birdie putt from nearly 20 feet on the second hole."
 This was a victory named by the Korea Times as the 3rd most acclaimed moment in 60 years of South Korean sports history.
-Her shot was shown as the basis for the first episode of the Korean TV drama "Birdie Buddy."
+Her shot was shown as the basis for the first episode of the South Korean TV drama Birdie Buddy.

 On 17 March 2016, Pak announced that she would retire following the 2016 season.
-She retired the following 13 October, after completing the first round of her country's lone LPGA-sanctioned event, the LPGA KEB Hana Bank Championship.
+She retired the following 13 October, after completing the first round of South Korea's lone LPGA-sanctioned event, the LPGA KEB Hana Bank Championship.

 Professional wins (39)

 LPGA Tour (25)

+Co-sanctioned by the Ladies European Tour.